openprocurement/openprocurement.bridge.pricequotation/README.md

 ```

-And switch tender to `active.tendering` status and switch to `draft.invalid` if bot receive `HTTP 404` from eCatalogues or shortlistedFirms list will be empty.
+And switch tender to `active.tendering` status and switch to `draft.unsuccessful` if bot receive `HTTP 404` from eCatalogues or shortlistedFirms list will be empty.

 ## Development